9th8/up-to-date-real-world-haskell/16-programming-with-monads.md

 numbers, then our `next` action will not perform well.

 One simple and effective way that we could deal with this is to provide `Supply` with a better source of random numbers.
-Let\'s set this idea aside, though, and consider an alternative approach, one that is useful in many settings.
+Let's set this idea aside, though, and consider an alternative approach, one that is useful in many settings.
 We will separate the actions we can perform with the monad from how it works using a type class.